x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/automatically-answer-and-route-calls/manage-um-auto-attendant.md

   - **Set the auto attendant to respond to voice commands** Select this check box to enable callers to respond verbally to auto attendant prompts to navigate the menu system.
 By default, when an auto attendant is created, it isn't speech-enabled.

-    If you decide to create the UM auto attendant but not to speech-enable it, you can use the EAC or the Shell to speech-enable it after it is created.
+    If you decide to create the UM auto attendant but not to speech-enable it, you can use the EAC or Exchange Online PowerShell to speech-enable it after it is created.

   - **Use this auto attendant when voice commands don't work correctly** Click **Browse** to select the auto attendant that you want to use in the case that voice commands don't work.
 This is also referred to as a DTMF fallback auto attendant.
 A DTMF fallback auto attendant can be used only if the **Set the auto attendant to respond to voice commands don't work correctly** option is selected.
 You must first create a DTMF fallback auto attendant, and then click **Browse** to locate the appropriate DTMF auto attendant.